DataManagementLab/wannadb/WEBSERVER_STRUCTURE.md

 │   └── __init__.py
 ```
 Directory related to SQLite database functionality.

-This is an abstraction layer for the database connection and queries.
-It also scopes the DB to a specific namespace for the users.
+This section provides an abstraction layer for the database connection and queries.
+It also ensures that the database is scoped to a specific namespace for the users, improving data organization and security.

 ### Worker